 I have observed some models that exist and they can be mix and matched.
 There is no wrong or right model but there are models that will work better for you and your school.

-Open studio time By far the easiest approach.
-You make available time, art supplies and your expertise.
-Students can show up and create with like minded peers.
-The downside, students have to be quite self motivated.
+Open studio time This is by far the easiest approach.
+You make available time, art supplies, and your expertise.
+Students can show up and create with like-minded peers.
+The downside, students have to be quite self-motivated.
 They may flounder without set activities.
 It can lead to kids just hanging out and not feeling really engaged.
-It is great to supplement to your active program because your true “arties” will have school assignments that they will finish up, they will enjoy showing it off.
+It is great to supplement your active program because your true “arties” will have school assignments that they will finish up, they will enjoy showing it off.
 Your art classes get to see each other and mix it up.
 Sometimes friends join or visit and it becomes a nice relaxed time.

 Planned Activities This takes more leadership and student initiative.
 You meet with your leaders separately and decide how often you will meet and what activities you will do when you do meet.
-Often 1 or 2 day projects work best.
-For example, I hosted clay ornament activity in November (it was at a Catholic school so Christmas was not an obstacle.
-Students might have their own skill set to share, like artists trading cards or Manga.
+Often 1 or 2-day projects work best.
+For example, I hosted a clay ornament activity in November (it was at a Catholic school so Christmas was not an obstacle.
+Students might have their own skillset to share, like artists trading cards or Manga.
 Parents or other guests can also be called into action to share a skill.

 Class format So, I see this model in elementary schools and middle schools primarily.
 Parents sign students up for planned offerings.
 This might mean you offer linoleum printmaking for six weeks.
 Or that students sign up for Tuesdays 3:30-5:00 once a week and you do projects not unlike what you do in school.
 It usually involves a cost to parents to fund the teacher and supplies.